psuong/github-portfolio/content/post/initialprefabs.md

 ![banner](https://cdn.akamai.steamstatic.com/steam/apps/1231990/header.jpg?t=1629970667)

 In 2018, I was contracted to help Metamorphosis Games build Gestalt: Steam & Cinder.
-Here I was responsible for developing behavior trees for many of the grunt enemies in their games, developing and finetuning a generic cross fade animation system for responsive controls for their main character, and build editor tools such that the game designers can tweak paramteres easily without having to touch the code.
+Here I was responsible for developing hierarchical state machines (HSM) for many of the grunt enemies in their games, developing and finetuning a generic cross fade animation system for responsive controls for all characters, and built editor tools such that the game designers can tweak paramteres easily without having to touch the codebase.

 [Steam](https://store.steampowered.com/agecheck/app/1231990/)